FD2906/Dublin-Dining/README.md

 What data do you need?
-- A large database of restaurants in the Dublin area is desirable, with data initially being
+- A large database of restaurants in the Dublin area.